-The Covered Bonds (except for the ISD System Covered Bonds), the Receipts, the Coupons are governed by, and shall be construed in accordance with, English law except for Condition 3, which will be governed by, and construed in accordance with Icelandic Law.
+The Covered Bonds, the Receipts, the Coupons (other than NCSD System Covered Bonds) and any noncontractual obligations arising out of in connection with them are governed by, and shall be construed in accordance with, English law except for Condition 3, which will be governed by, and construed in accordance with Icelandic Law.
+The NCSD System Covered Bonds will be governed by, and construed in accordance with Icelandic Law.